-- 1. Coronavirus Updates: Check out the daily updates to SHDHD's website: www.southheartlandhealth.org, for our COVID-19 data dashboard, flyers and brochures, resources, links, tools and tips. - 2.
-Where to get COVID-19 Vaccine: Check for the most current info on the SHDHD website: www.southheartlandheatlh.org to find how to access vaccine near you. - 3.
-COVID-19 Boosters are available now: Check for the most current info on the SHDHD website: www.southheartlandheatlh.org. - 4.
-Where to get tested for COVID-19: Check for the most current info on the SHDHD website: www.southheartlandheatlh.org to find how to access testing near you. - 5.
-"Like" South Heartland's Facebook Page - 6.
-Skin Cancer Prevention Emphasize Sun Safety!
+- 1. March is Colorectal Cancer Awareness Month!
+Do-it-at-home FOBT test kits are available free at the health department.
+Contact Dorrann Hultman, SHDHD's Community Health Services Coordinator for more information: 402-462-6211. - 2.
+Ongoing all year 'round: - Skin Cancer Prevention All year 'round!
 South Heartland has higher skin cancer rates than Nebraska overall.
 Some people are more at risk for skin cancer but skin damage from the sun's ultraviolet (UV) rays, in the form of sunburn, increases everyone's risk.
 Tanning is also a type of skin damage no tan is a safe tan.
 Promote sun safety all year round especially in children, adolescents and young adults.
-SHDHD partners with Morrison Cancer Center and local health care providers to educate our communities about preventing skin cancer.
-Contact Dorrann Hultman to schedule a presentation for youth or adults in your community 402-462-6211. - 7.
-Ongoing all year 'round: - Diabetes Prevention: Ongoing: 'Smart Moves' Classes (Evidence-based Diabetes Prevention Program) Share the brochure and refer people who might be eligible.
-Coming soon...an on-line version of the DPP classes (called HALT Health and Lifestyle Training DPP).
-To find out more about classes beginning in January, contact Liz Chamberlain: 402-462-6211 - Falls Prevention: Tai Chi and Stepping On classes find out when the next classes will begin in your county!
-Contact Liz Chamberlain to find out more 402-462-6211.
+SHDHD partners with Morrison Cancer Center to educate our communities about preventing skin cancer.
+Contact Dorrann Hultman to schedule a presentation for youth or adults in your community 402-462-6211. - Diabetes Prevention: Ongoing: 'Smart Moves' Classes (Evidence-based Diabetes Prevention Program) Share the brochure and refer people who might be eligible.
+SHDHD's program has maintained Recognition status from the CDC!
+New classes are beginning in January and February Contact Liz Chamberlain to find out more 402-462-6211. - Falls Prevention: Tai Chi and Stepping On classes find out when the next classes will begin in your county!
+Contact Liz Chamberlain to find out more 402-462-6211. - 3.
+Nebraska Public Health Conference, Lincoln, NE April 5-6, 2022 - 4.
+NALBOH Annual Conference, Grand Rapids, MI Save the Date!
+August 1-3, 2022 Navigating the Rapids: Moving Your Board of Health into the Future